kids encyclopedia robot

 Other notable students

-Hinton is currently University Professor Emeritus at the University of Toronto.
-From 2013 to 2023, he divided his time working for Google (Google Brain) and the University of Toronto, before publicly announcing his departure from Google in May 2023, citing concerns about the risks of artificial intelligence (AI) technology.
+Hinton is University Professor Emeritus at the University of Toronto.
+From 2013 to 2023, he divided his time working for Google (Google Brain) and the University of Toronto, before publicly announcing his departure from Google in May 2023, citing concerns about the many risks of artificial intelligence (AI) technology.
 In 2017, he co-founded and became the chief scientific advisor of the Vector Institute in Toronto.

 With David Rumelhart and Ronald J. Williams, Hinton was co-author of a highly cited paper published in 1986 that popularised the backpropagation algorithm for training multi-layer neural networks, although they were not the first to propose the approach.
 Hinton is viewed as a leading figure in the deep learning community.
 The image-recognition milestone of the AlexNet designed in collaboration with his students Alex Krizhevsky and Ilya Sutskever for the ImageNet challenge 2012 was a breakthrough in the field of computer vision.

 In May 2023, Hinton announced his resignation from Google to be able to "freely speak out about the risks of A.I."
 He has voiced concerns about deliberate misuse by malicious actors, technological unemployment, and existential risk from artificial general intelligence.
 He noted that establishing safety guidelines will require cooperation among those competing in use of AI in order to avoid the worst outcomes.
+After receiving the Nobel Prize, he called for urgent research into AI safety to figure out how to control AI systems smarter than humans.

 Education